RTEMS/rtems-docs/c-user/user_extensions.rst

        - too many extension sets created

 DESCRIPTION:

-    This directive creates a extension set.
-The assigned extension set id is returned in id.
-This id is used to access the extension set with other user extension manager directives.
-For control and maintenance of the extension set, RTEMS allocates an ESCB from the local ESCB free pool and initializes it.
+    This directive creates an extension set.
+The assigned extension set identifier is returned in :c:data:`id`.
+This identifier is used to access the extension set with other user extension manager directives.
+For control and maintenance of the extension set, RTEMS allocates an Extension Set Control Block (ESCB) from the local ESCB free pool and initializes it.
+    The user-specified :c:data:`name` is assigned to the ESCB and may be used to identify the extension set via :ref:`rtems_extension_ident()
+    <rtems_extension_ident>`.
+The extension set specified by :c:data:`table`
+    is copied to the ESCB.

 NOTES: